ZeroLikviz/godot_plugin-neural-network/README.md

 - Now I'm rewriting NNET from scratch again, because I found out that *for* loops are at least twice as fast as *while* loops, and I need to completely change architecture of the file so I can easily add new stuff.
 - An idea struck me: What if Godot pre-generates all arrays for for loops when the range gets a constant number?
 I changed numbers to dynamic, and now while loops work faster than for loops, so I have to remake all the loops again.
 - I rewrote NNET entirely.
 Now, it performs as well as if you were using Torch in Python, at least for Adam.
 I haven't tested gradient descent yet (and probably won't), but it seems like it works fine.
+- We now have resilient propagation again, but it performs virtually the same as using Torch (I tested it).
+I haven't uploaded updates here yet because I need to work on some compatibility issues before doing so.

 # NNET